ankschoubey/old-blog/_posts/2020-10-23-software-end.md

 ## There is always something to do

 When you look for problems to solve, you're sure to find something.
-Either optimize code.
+- Optimize code.
-Clean code up and make ready for the future.
+- Clean code up and make ready for the future.
-Fix bugs.
+- Fix bugs.

 And it can be hard at times to stop.

 ## Over Engineering